What is the importance of Compensation and Benefits for employees?

 Attracting high-performance candidates and improving retention

 A robust compensation and benefits package acts as a magnet for top talents in any industry.
 High-performance candidates, often being in demand, can afford to be selective about their employers.
 Offering competitive salaries combined with a diverse array of benefits not only lures these candidates in but also plays a pivotal role in their decision to stay with the company for the long haul.
-When employees recognize that their skills and contributions are being justly rewarded, they’re more likely to remain with the organization, reducing turnover rates and the associated costs of hiring and training new employees.

 Motivated team members